-In order to remove the body shells from the Turbine A or B-units, a total of six (6) small Phillips-head screws must be removed from each.
+In order to remove the body shells from the Turbine A or B-units, only removing the couplers and coupler boxes will be required.
 When disassembling each unit, it is recommended it is placed upside-down into a foam cradle to protect it from damage.
-Begin by locating and removing the screw from each coupler box at each end of the unit.
+Remove the screw from each coupler box at each end of the unit.
 Once the screws are removed, carefully slide each coupler box from its mounting location, and set aside.
-Next, locate the four screws that secure the body to the chassis.
-On the A unit two of these screw are located being the front truck just in front of the fuel tank.
-The second set are at the rear on both sides of the coupler box.
-On the B unit the four screws are located at both ends of the chassis on both sides of the coupler boxes.
-Once the six screws are removed the body shell can now be removed from the mechanism.
+Once the screws, couplers and coupler boxes are removed the body shell can now be removed from the mechanism.
 There are no wires or other connections between the body and chassis so gently lifting up on the body, paying attention to the many stirrup steps and ladders, should allow the body to be easy removed from the Chassis.
 At this point maintenance can be preformed or crew figures added.
 Reverse the process to reinstall the body shell.